 The Sense of Style by Steven Pinker is the first book of his that I’ve read, but I already have an academic crush on him from his euphemism treadmill concept.
 A style manual is not the kind of thing I usually write about and this isn’t really a review; it’s a review-ish, which we’ll talk more about shortly.

 This probably isn’t the kind of book you’d read just kinda sorta for fun, although there are some pretty enjoyable moments.
 I focused on the fun bits and skimmed the rest.
 It’s written for a high reading level audience, and the author’s vocabulary is certainly a lot better than mine is.
 It’s the kind of book where a word like “indubitably” seems like it just flows rather than being a sign of someone trying to show off.

-Pinker writes that, “Classic style ignores the hired help and looks directly at what they are being paid to study.”
-He recommends avoiding “professional narcissism,” and quit telling people what researchers or other specialists are thinking and wondering and spending their time with.
-Apparently no one cares, so cut that bit out entirely.
+Pinker writes, “Classic style ignores the hired help and looks directly at what they are being paid to study.”
+He recommends that writers avoid “professional narcissism” and quit telling people what researchers or other specialists are thinking and wondering and spending their time with.
+Apparently, no one cares, so cut that bit out entirely.
 Hmm, note to self, add that to my editing list for my work in progress…

 He tells us to stop it with “the prissy use of quotation marks—sometimes called shudder quotes or scare quotes—to distance the writer from a common idiom.”
 I’m a shudder offender, although I don’t think my motivations are prissy.
 My own shudder-worthy peeve is arbitrary capitalization.

 Here’s another bit that had me making notes in my editing list, because I do this all the time: